harperbrian/finnhub-connector/README.md

 **200-with-bad-data — Silent failure.** Discovered during testing, not engineered.
 A delisted ticker (formerly PNM Resources, acquired by Avangrid) returned `200 OK` with every field zeroed.
 Added explicit validation to detect and report this instead of returning a misleading quote.

+**Project structure.** Originally scaffolded with source files in a `src/` subfolder; later flattened to a single-directory layout for simplicity.
+This required updating `tsconfig.json`'s `rootDir` and `include` paths to match — a reminder that build configs need to stay in lockstep with actual file layout, not just get written once and forgotten.

 ---

 ## Tools